Neighbors by Raymond Carver

 How much Bill wishes to live like the Stones can be seen from his actions in their apartment.
 He takes some of their personal belongings that would be of no use to him, Harriet’s medication being an example.
 Also he makes himself comfortable in the Stones’ apartment.
 He drinks from their drinks cabinet and he begins to dress in both Jim and Harriet’s clothes.
 It is as if he believes that by changing his clothes, he will become or live the life of Jim and Harriet Stone.
 There are several incidents where Bill looks at himself in the mirror while he is wearing Jim’s clothes, the reader suspecting that Bill may possibly be imagining himself as Jim Stone.
 It is also possible that while Bill is standing, hiding behind the curtain in Harriet’s underwear, he is also imagining himself to be living Harriet’s life.

 While the Millers have been stimulated by their attempts to live the lives of their neighbours there is also a degree of distress involved that Carver explores at the end of the story.
 Both Bill and Arlene are standing in the hallway and Arlene realises that she has left the key for the Stones apartment, in the apartment.
 Realising that both her and Bill’s actions can now be discovered, she starts to worry.
-As she embraces Bill in the hallway the reader realises that it is quite possible, on the Stones return, that the Stones will also get an insight into somebody else’s life, the lives of Bill and Arlene Miller.
+As she embraces Bill in the hallway the reader realises that it is quite possible that when the Stones return they will also get an insight into somebody else’s life, the lives of Bill and Arlene Miller.
 It is also possible that the Stones will no longer view Bill and Arlene as good neighbours or friends.
 With the reality being that the Stones never really knew Bill and Arlene and where only allowed an insight into what Bill and Arlene wanted to show them.